Trevor Williams (American football): Philadelphia Eagles

 On January 10, 2020, Williams signed a reserve/future contract with the Philadelphia Eagles.
-On July 21, Williams was released.
-He was re-signed on August 26, 2020.
-He was waived again on September 4, 2020, and re-signed to the practice squad two days later.
-He was elevated to the active roster on September 19 for the team's week 2 game against the Los Angeles Rams, and reverted to the practice squad after the game.
-He was promoted to the active roster on September 24, 2020.
-He was placed on injured reserve on October 3, 2020, with a rib injury.
-He was released from injured reserve on October 20.
+On July 21, he was released, but was later re-signed on August 26.
+He was waived again on September 4 and re-signed to the practice squad two days later.
+Williams was elevated to the active roster on September 19 for the team's Week 2 game against the Los Angeles Rams, appearing in two snaps on defense, before reverting to the practice squad after the game.
+He was promoted to the active roster again on September 24 for the Week 3 game against the Cincinnati Bengals, appearing in 32 snaps on defense and nine snaps on special teams while also totaling two solo tackles, one assisted tackle, and one pass breakup.
+He was placed on injured reserve on October 3 with a rib injury.
+Williams was released from injured reserve on October 20.

 Jacksonville Jaguars

-On December 7, 2020, Williams signed with the practice squad of the Jacksonville Jaguars.
+On December 7, 2020, Williams was signed to the practice squad of the Jacksonville Jaguars.
 He was released on December 14, 2020.

 Pittsburgh Steelers

 On January 6, 2021, the Pittsburgh Steelers signed Williams to their practice squad.
-On January 14, 2021, Williams signed a reserve/futures contract with the Steelers.
+On January 14, he signed a reserve/futures contract with the Steelers.
 He was released on May 7, 2021.